demize/grim-old/CONTRIBUTING.md

 Keep the \file documentation comment brief; any additional documentation should be done at the function level.

+### Header Guards

+The LLVM coding standards mandate a header guard be used for each file.
+General convention regarding header guards recommends they be given a "namespace" in order to prevent fringe issues; as such, the format for an `#ifdef` header guard in this project shall be `#ifdef GRIM_NAME_H`, where NAME is the name of the file.

 ### Includes

 If your code depends on anything defined by meson during configuration, the very